marijnburgers4/smart-grid-model-cascading-failure/README.md

 ## **1. Introduction**:
 For my Master Thesis at TU Delft (faculty of Technology, Policy & Management, programme: Complex Systems Engineering & Management) I analysed cascading failures initialised in the communication network.
-I developed an interdependent communication network and power grid.
+I developed an interdependent communication network and power grid (a smart grid).
 The communication network is created using NetworkX library and pandapower is used to create the power grid.

 ## **2. The model**:
    A brief overview of the steps of the smart grid model failure simulation: